Dev-Dominic/Lab-Registrar/docs/controllers.md

 **Resolve**

-1. Call parent class *Resolve* definition (Passing requestID)
+1. Use *Check State* to determine if request is in a resolvable state
 2. Check whether infoType is a password:
     * False:
         1. Query for LabTech
     * True:
         1. Call Utils *GeneratePassword* method
         2. Query for LabTech instance
 3. Update labtech instance and commit changes

 **Update User Data**